aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/04-dev-env.md

 ## JupyterLab

+!!! attention
+    Setting up of a JupyterLab server is optional and not needed as a VSCode service is sufficient as a developer workspace.
+    Resources are limited so use only what you need.

 While Jupyter Notebooks are viewable, editable and executable within a VSCode environment, most are still more familiar with Jupyter's interface for interacting with or editing notebooks.
 We can spin up